ChicagoWorldcon/conclar/public/chicon8_info.md

 [Code of Conduct](https://chicon.org/home/for-members/code-of-conduct/)

-to be filled out more later
+To be filled out more later

 ---
 ## Tours - various spots